barumau/pandunia/english/pandunia-english.md

 -a : suffix for verbs with SVO word order
 -ar : suffix for active doer
--e : suffix for derived nouns
+-e : suffix for (result of) action
 -em : a unit consisting of a set of similar items
 -i : suffix for adjectives
 -ia : suffix for areas
 -ir : suffix for person who is associated with the root
 -u : suffix for verbs with OVS word order
 -ur : suffix for passive object